 Our review was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
 Those standards require that we plan and perform the review to obtain limited assurance about whether any material modifications should be made to the Indicators in order for them to be presented in accordance with the Criteria.
 A review is substantially less in scope than an examination, the objective of which is to obtain reasonable assurance about whether the Indicators are in accordance with the Criteria, in all material respects, in order to express an opinion.
 Accordingly, we do not express such an opinion.
 We believe that our review provides a reasonable basis for our conclusion.

-Based on our review, we are not aware of any material modifications that should be made to the indicators identified by Indicator Reference Letters (A) - (S) in order for them to be presented in accordance with the corresponding criteria set forth on pages 3 through 12 of the District of Columbia Water and Sewer Authority Green Bond Report for the year ended September 30, 2019.
+Based on our review, we are not aware of any material modifications that should be made to the Indicators in the accompanying Green Bond Report in order for them to be presented in accordance with the Criteria.